harshbharambe-web/Java/05-circular-dependency/README.md

 > the two classes are still tightly coupled to each other.
 It's a
 > pragmatic fix for legacy code, not a best practice for new code.

-## 🔥 Gotchas / Trending points

-- Since Spring Boot 2.6, circular references are **disabled by default** — even setter/field-based cycles now throw an error unless you explicitly set `spring.main.allow-circular-references=true` in `application.properties`.
-  This was a deliberate move by the Spring team to **discourage** circular dependencies rather than silently support them.
-- This is a *very* common interview question specifically because it tests whether you understand **how DI actually happens internally** (not just that "Spring injects stuff").